-You can buy special water bath canners, but you can also use a large cooking pot with a tight-fitting lid.
+You can buy special water bath canners (Amazon Link), but you can also use a large cooking pot with a tight-fitting lid.

-The sterilized jars of food are submerged in boiling water and cooked for a shorter time at lower temperatures.
+The sterilized food jars are submerged in boiling water and cooked for a shorter time at lower temperatures.

 This method is suitable for acidic foods such as: